One of the questions we get asked regularly is if buying land with plans and permits is a good idea?

 To start with, you’re paying to generate profit for another developer.
 Whereas in this game you want to develop your own wealth.

 You may also be buying someone else’s problems.
 Especially if the plans and permits are not well-considered and have glaring issues.

-With existing plans and permits, you are locked into what the local authority has approved, with no room for your own ideas.
+With existing plans and permits, you are locked into what the local authority has approved, with no room for your own ideas and floor plans.

 Going back and making changes is again a costly and annoying exercise.